diegoandresantana/sheep_paper4/README.md

-# Automatic sheep weight prediction using machine learning
+# paper: Automatic sheep weight prediction using machine learning

 Images of 32 different sheep collected at UCDB's Farm School in Campo Grande-MS.